-1. Capacity to focus on a productive field of study.
+1. Focus on a productive field of study.

-2. Capacity to compile a bibliography relevant to a chosen field of study
+2. Compile a bibliography relevant to a chosen field of study

-3. Capacity to choose a problem or series of inter-related problems from the selected field of study.
+3. Choose a problem or series of inter-related problems from the selected field of study.

-4. Capacity to produce a critical review of the literature seminal to the problem/s.
+4. Produce a critical review of the literature seminal to the problem/s.

-5. Capacity to explain the problem/s and related literature to others in both written and oral form.
+5. Explain the problem/s and related literature to others in both written and oral form.